OliverCadman/cross_tracks_ci_ms3/README.md

 The admin also has the privilege to edit or delete all tracks in the Cross//Tracks database.
 The 'Manage Tracks' page features a collection of all tracks, displayed on materializeCSS cards, and styled as per the styling in the website's 'Browse Tracks' page.
 Each card features an edit and delete button, the former of which opens a modal window allowing the administrator to edit the track (typically in the case where an image URL is broken, and another can be sourced), or delete the track (in the case of duplication/explicit language).

-## Features for future implementation
+### Features for future implementation

-1. Messaging - Currently, the only methods of communication between users of Cross//Tracks is through either leaving comments, or copying the user's email address from their user profile.
+1. Messaging - Currently, the only methods of communication between users of Cross//Tracks are through either leaving comments, or copying the user's email address from their user profile.
 Of course this is not ideal; it is important to the developer to integrate a messaging service (research into Socket I/O was made, which seems viable to integrate).
 It is the developers intention to implement this functionality as soon as possible.

 2. Notifications - Along with messaging, it is important that users should be notified whenever they receive a message from another user, as well as when someone has liked their track.
 Again, it is the developer's intention to implement this functionality.